tfeist12/Obsidian/HPE Notes/To Do.md

 - fix failing test in review CI

 Why such a sudden change from Wednesday.
-I'm sure MAtt and Jonathan weren't too please to get a "just kidding" message a few days later
+I'm sure MAtt and Jonathan weren't too pleased to get a "just kidding" message a few days after being laid off

-How to I maintain confidence in high level management if it's clear they aren't sure about funding homefleet
+How to I maintain confidence in high level management if it's clear they aren't sure about funding Homefleet

 Disappointed with the lack of communication